invertase/react-native-firebase/docs/app-check/usage/index.md

 ## Manually Setting Up App Check Debug Token for Testing Environments / CI

-### on iOS

-The react-native-firebase CustomProvider implementation allows for runtime configuration of the `debug` provider as well as a `debugToken` in the `android` CustomProvider options.
-This allows the easy use of a token pre-configured in the Firebase console, allowing for dynamic configuration and testing of AppCheck in CI environments or Android Emulators.

 ### on Android

 The react-native-firebase CustomProvider implementation allows for runtime configuration of the `debug` provider as well as a `debugToken` in the `android` CustomProvider options.
 This allows the easy use of a token pre-configured in the Firebase console, allowing for dynamic configuration and testing of AppCheck in CI environments or Android Emulators.